Flinders Ranges and Outback Parks and Wildlife

 The Heysen Trail meanders through the rugged Mount Remarkable National Park and past the spectacular Alligator Gorge.
 This park is close to Hancocks Lookout, which has panoramic views of Spencer Gulf.

 Further south, the Telowie Gorge National Park has rock pools and a lookout.
-The Wirrabara Forest is home to a huge 500 year old gum tree.
-Drive to Port Augusta and see some unique plant species in the Arid Lands Botanic Garden.
+The Wirrabara Forest is home to a huge 500-year-old gum tree.
+Drive to Port Augusta and see some unique plant species in the Australian Arid Lands Botanic Garden.

 The Lake Eyre Basin National Park includes iconic Lake Eyre.
 This magnificent lake is described as an inland sea, which is what it looks like when it fills after monsoonal rains.
 Cooper Creek occupies about one quarter of the basin.
 It fills Lake Eyre with water from the Innamincka Regional Reserve and the world heritage listed Coongie Lakes National Park.

-Another reason to visit this reserve is to see Australia’s largest billabong, the Cullyamurra Waterhole.
+Another reason to visit the Innamincka Regional Reserve is to see Australia’s largest billabong, the Cullyamurra Waterhole.
 Like the Blinman Pools in the Flinders Ranges, the wildlife and birdlife here is remarkable.

 It’s a long way to go for a hot “bath” but after crossing the Simpson Desert, the Dalhousie Springs in the adjacent Witjira National Park is a rare outback experience.